-Managing media files (processing, storage and manipulation) is one of the biggest challenges we encounter as practical developers.
+Managing media files (processing, storage and transformation) is one of the biggest challenges we encounter as practical developers.
 These challenges include:

 A great service called Cloudinary can help us overcome many of these challenges.
 Together with Cloudinary, let's work on solutions to these challenges and hopefully have a simpler mental model towards media management.

 Developers are constantly faced with challenges of building complex products every single day.
 And there are constraints on the time needed to build out the features of these products.

 Engineering and Product managers want to beat deadlines for projects daily.
 CEOs want to roll out new products as fast as possible.
 Entrepreneurs need their MVPs like yesterday.
 With this in mind, what should developers do?

 As a developer, it seems inefficient to serve a 2000kb JPEG image when we could compress images to optimize the performance without degrading the visual quality.